caseyg/awesome/TOPICS.md

 *   [stevepereira/flow-engineering](https://github.com/stevepereira/flow-engineering) - Flow Engineering is the practice of improving the flow of work, information, and data across organizations through value streams.

-## devops

-*   [stevepereira/flow-engineering](https://github.com/stevepereira/flow-engineering) - Flow Engineering is the practice of improving the flow of work, information, and data across organizations through value streams.

 ## engineering

 *   [stevepereira/flow-engineering](https://github.com/stevepereira/flow-engineering) - Flow Engineering is the practice of improving the flow of work, information, and data across organizations through value streams.